SteveLauC/Notes/database/SQLite/SQLite_Databases_System_Design_and_Implementation/Ch3_Storage_Organization.md

    1. Rollback journal

-      Rollback journal is used to implement atomic transction(`commit` and `rollback`)
+      Rollback journal is used to implement atomic transaction(`commit` and `rollback`)

    2. Statement journal